dinakaranonline/dinakaranonline/README.md

 I'm Dinakaran from Chennai, India.
-I'm an Engineering Manager with 15+ yrs of experience building Transformative Digital Solutions in the intersection of Web, AWS Cloud , DevOps and Microservices
+I'm an Engineering Manager with 15+ yrs of experience building Transformative Digital Solutions in the intersection of Web, AWS Cloud , DevOps and Microservices.
+I'm part of AWS Community Builders group.

 Few highlights of my work experience